vitorapaiva/zend-certification/1-basics/Basics.md

 ## Internal Naming

 	* Functions use underscores between words
-	* Classes us the CamelCase rule
+	* Classes use the CamelCase rule
 	* The double underscore prefix is reserved, and refers to elements considered magical

 # 9 - Configuration